Looking for something to do on the upcoming long weekend that includes a day off from school to honor a civil rights leader?

-Spartanburg kids and parents have a long weekend coming up giving families time to honor Dr. Martin Luther King, Jr. If you are looking for ways to honor his legacy, we have found several family-friendly options.
+Spartanburg kids and (some) parents have a long weekend coming up, giving families time to honor Dr. Martin Luther King, Jr. If you are looking for ways to honor his legacy, we have found several family-friendly options.
 We’ve also included some added special events that can make the long weekend fun for everyone!

 Things to Do to Honor Dr. Martin Luther King, Jr.